What This Year’s MongoDB World Diversity Initiatives Mean for the Future of Tech

 In the last five years alone, the industry witnessed a new wave of diversity forces, with conferences and organizations like Tech Inclusion, TransHack, Black Girls Code, Trans Tech Social, and Free Code Camp not merely providing necessary recognition and education to those frequently shunted aside in tech, but stripping away the old boys’ club image of the community to give way to something more innovative and imperative.

 At MongoDB, diversity is still a challenge.
 But like others in our field, we’re working to implement the critical change we believe vital for future generations of tech.
-At this year’s World, we were excited to announce two new diversity initiatives: our Diversity Scholarship Program, which provided support to often marginalized groups in tech, including people who identify as women, African-American, Hispanic, LGBTQ, low-income, and people with disabilities who may not have otherwise had the opportunity to attend MongoDB events; and our Female Innovators program, which invited some of the leading women in the industry to participate alongside the Diversity Scholars in various sessions throughout the conference.
+At this year’s World, we were excited to announce two new diversity initiatives: our Scholarship program, which provided support to often marginalized groups in tech, including people who identify as women, Black, Latinx, LGBTQ+, low-income, and people with disabilities who may not have otherwise had the opportunity to attend MongoDB events; and our Innovators program, which invited some of the leading women in the industry to participate alongside the Diversity Scholars in various sessions throughout the conference.

 Stressing the importance of implementing these two separate programs, MongoDB’s Marketing and Events Specialist—and leader of diversity initiatives at MongoDB World—Danielle James explained,

-This year, we welcomed nine Diversity Scholars and over 50 Female Innovators.
-All received complimentary admission to the conference, and Diversity Scholars were offered the additional opportunity to attend a free pre-conference of their choice and were given a MongoDB certification voucher and three-month access to paid MongoDB University courses.
+This year, we welcomed nine Scholarship recipients and over 50 Innovators.
+All received complimentary admission to the conference, and Scholars were offered the additional opportunity to attend a free pre-conference of their choice and were given a MongoDB certification voucher and three-month access to paid MongoDB University courses.